 Email addresses, phone numbers and our mailing address.

-General admission is $10.
+General admission is $11.
 Prices vary for Special Events.
-There are a number of ways to save, such as the First Show of the Day Discount, matinees, the Monday Special, or by becoming a Music Box Theatre Member!
+There are a number of ways to save, such as becoming a Music Box Theatre Member, the First Show of the Day Discount, or the Monday Special!

 Southport is a metered parking street.
 Free street parking is available on and west of Ashland Ave (two blocks west of the theatre) and north of Irving Park.
 There is a parking lot at nearby Blaine Elementary and valet parking at the Mercury Theatre and Deleece Restaurant.